navanchauhan/navanchauhan.github.io/Content/posts/2025-01-12-my-interpretation-of-the-poem-if.md

 # Interpreting If— by Kipling

-I wouldn't really consider myself to be a stoic person, nor have I finished Meditations by Marcus Aurelius.
-But, one thing that has really influenced me is the poem If.
-Praise the syllabus cooridnator for NCERT to have assigned this poem for 6th graders, but I really do feel like this is how I have decided to live my life.
-I may have a different interpretation than what Rudyard Kipling intended, and that is fine.
-As I feel like I am the only person who can give meaning to something for myself.
+I wouldn’t really consider myself a stoic person, nor have I finished *Meditations* by Marcus Aurelius.
+However, one thing that has truly influenced me is the poem *If*.
+Praise to the NCERT syllabus coordinator for assigning this poem to 6th graders, because I genuinely feel that it has shaped the way I choose to live my life.
+I am aware that Kipling was a flawed person, but I believe we can separate the art from the artist.

+I may interpret the poem differently from what Rudyard Kipling intended—and that’s perfectly fine.

 > If you can keep your head when all about you
 >     Are losing theirs and blaming it on you;